lamberta/devkit-doc/api/sound.md

           \- boink.mp3
 ~~~

-To use the `boink.mp3` file in the following API
+For example, to use the `boink.mp3` file in the following
-functions, the category is referenced as
+API functions, the category is referenced as `'effect'` and
-`'effect'` and the name is `'boink'`.
+the sound name is `'boink'`.

 ### sound.preload (category [, name])
 1. `category {string}` ---Directory path within `{projects}/resources/sounds`.
 2. `name {string}` ---The name of the audio file, without the extension.

-Preload the audio file in to memory, or entire directory of
+Preload the audio file in to memory, or, the entire directory of
 sounds.
 Files that are preloaded will start playing
 immediately when `play` is called.

-The sound is preloaded using the
+Given the directory structure outlined above, preload the
+`boink` sound by calling:

 ~~~
-sound.preload('mycategory/mylabel', 'mysound');
+sound.preload('effect', 'boink');
 ~~~

 ### sound.play (category, name [, options])